Only call 999 or go to A&E in a genuine life-threatening emergency, such as:

 Major A&E departments offer access 24 hours a day, 365 days a year, although not all hospitals have an A&E department.
 At A&E a doctor or nurse will assess your condition and decide on further action.

-More information on services other than A&E departments that offer emergency and urgent care:
+Other services that offer emergency and urgent care

-- At NHS walk-in centres you can see an experienced nurse or doctor (although not all centres have a doctor) without an appointment.
+- At NHS walk-in centres (WICs) you can see an experienced nurse or doctor (although not all centres have a doctor) without an appointment.
 They offer advice, assessment and treatment for minor ailments and injuries such as cuts, bruises, minor infections, strains and skin complaints.
+Read more about WICs or find a WIC near you.

-- If clinically necessary, out-of-hours dental treatment is also provided by your PCT or your Clinical Commissioning Group from 1 April.
+- If clinically necessary, out-of-hours dental treatment is also provided by your Clinical Commissioning Group.
+Read more about dental emergency and out-of-hours care.